Azure/azure-powershell/src/Compute/Compute.Autorest/examples/Get-AzGalleryApplicationVersion.md

 ```

-Retrieve a Gallery Application Version resource with the provided Resource Group, Gallery, Gallery Application name, and version name
+Retrieve a Gallery Application Version resource with the provided Resource Group, Gallery, Gallery Application name, and version name.

 ### Example 2: Get all the Gallery Application Versions in a GalleryApplication
 ```powershell